remy/remysharp.com/public/drafts/how-tabs-should-work.md

 ## Progressive enhancement

-Ooh, a controversial phrase!
-Let's think about this for a moment.
 If you're like me and have written a dozen dozen tab systems, then it's likely you've out all the tab content in the page then used JavaScript to hide the non-selected panels, then show as appropriate.

 The upside, at the least, is you're "SEO friendly" and you're progressively enhancing.
 The massive downside is the sheer amount of content (and bytes) going over the wire (yes, footprint when you're chucking a tonne of JavaScript to your visitor is always a factor).